riceissa/analytics-table/README.md

 Select the project that you created in ["Set up a Google developers project and a service account"](#set-up-a-google-developers-project-and-a-service-account).
 If for some reason there is no existing project, you can maybe go to [here](https://developers.google.com/analytics/devguides/reporting/data/v1/quickstart-client-libraries#step_1_enable_the_api) and click the blue botton that says "Enable the Google Analytics Data API v1" to create a new project.
 (Note: for me the button did not work in Firefox and I had to use Chrome.)

+You may need to download a new key JSON file (when I was testing this, I created a new project and it gave me a key JSON file).

 ### Switch over each website to use GA4 instead of Universal Analytics

 (instructions given separately; TODO maybe add them here)